GSA/fpki-guides/pages/fpki_piv-i_faq.md

 <br />[[Return to Table of Contents]](#table-of-contents)<br /><br /><br />

-### What Are The Valid Methods To Generate / Construct A Universally Unique IDentifier (UUID) Number?
+### What Are The Valid Methods To Generate / Construct A Universally Unique Identifier (UUID) Number?

 The following table summarizes the three methods of generating/constructing UUID numbers specified in [NIST SP 800-73](http://nvlpubs.nist.gov/nistpubs/SpecialPublications/NIST.SP.800-73-4.pdf).<br /><br />